vanhbun2/testvanhhub/README.md

 flyButton.MouseButton1Click:Connect(function()
 	flying=not flying
-	setState(flyButton,"FLY ON","FLY OFF",flying)
+	setState(
+		flyButton,
+		"FLY ON",
+		"FLY OFF",
+		flying
+	)
 	if not flying then
 		local char=player.Character
 		local root=char and char:FindFirstChild("HumanoidRootPart")
 		local bv=root and root:FindFirstChild("FlyVelocity")
-		if bv then bv:Destroy() end
+		if bv then
+			bv:Destroy()
+		end
 	end
 end)